aliciaurds/harry-potter-chamber-wizardryCode/README.md

 # Backlog Functionalities

-- Add different playes so you can choose which one to play with.
+- Add different players so you can choose which one to play with.
 - Each player to have different spells.
 - Add a Dementor that takes score out from you.
 - Add a Patronus that destroys all enemies around.